 Picture books range widely from stories you can read to your baby to long tales for early elementary students.
 I have broken the list down by age group.

 Families come in many forms and our children deserve books that reflect that.
 The following is a list of queer picture books, by which I mean books that feature gay and lesbian parents, gender non-conforming and trans* children, or other GLBTQ characters.
-These books are important, not only for children in the queer community, but also for children who raised in more hetero-normative families.
+These books are important, not only for children in the queer community, but also for children who are raised in more hetero-normative families.
 This list focuses on story books that feature queer characters.
-For books that specifically address types of families, see my We’re All Families list.

 The list is divided by age group, and where I felt more explanation is necessary I have included a brief summary in parentheses.
 This list is work in progress and will grow as I continue to find and read more queer picture books.
 Please leave your suggestions in the comments!